Dr. Melissa Burt, Research Scientist

 Education & Experience

-2016 – Present Research Scientist, Department of Atmospheric Science Colorado State University, Fort Collins, CO
+2016 – 2018: Research Scientist, Department of Atmospheric Science Colorado State University, Fort Collins, CO

-2016 – Present Education & Diversity Manager, Department of Atmospheric Science, College of Engineering, Colorado State University, Fort Collins, CO
+2016 – 2018: Education & Diversity Manager, Department of Atmospheric Science, College of Engineering, Colorado State University, Fort Collins, CO

-My research focuses on understanding the role and influence of clouds on the distribution of Arctic sea ice.
+As a scientist, my research focused on understanding the role and influence of clouds on the distribution of Arctic sea ice.
 I also focus on the influence of clouds in Arctic climate changes.
 I also love to garden, cook, run half marathons, and listen to Mariah Carey music.

 How I became a scientist